kluu006/rshell/README.md

 ## Bugs / Limitations

 ```
-Anything under quotes will not work.
+Echo with quotes will not work as expected.
 echo can output standard in; however, cannot write to a file with quotations.

 ```